Mahmoud-Mh/Iris-pr-vention-test2/README.md

 # Laravel Blog with Comment System

 ## Overview
 This is a simple Laravel application for creating blog posts and allowing users to add comments to posts.
 It features basic authentication, post management (CRUD), and comment functionality.
+Additionally, users can reset their passwords via email.
+The front-end uses **Bootstrap** for responsive design and styling.

 ## Requirements
 - PHP >= 8.0